From worst to first: Mariners’ farm system ranked No. 1 in all of baseball

 The Mariners, who were ranked as the No. 2 system by Baseball America, took over the No. 1 spot despite having outfielder Jarred Kelenic and right-hander Logan Gilbert graduate from prospect status.

-The Mariners still have four players in Baseball America’s Top 100 prospects led by outfielder Julio Rodriguez, who is ranked No 2 overall.
-Shortstop Noelvi Marte has moved to No. 8 on that list while right-hander George Kirby is knocking on the Top 10 at No. 11.
-Right-hander Emerson Hancock is ranked No. 50 in the top 100.
+The Mariners still have four players in Baseball America’s Top 100 prospects, led by outfielder Julio Rodriguez, ranked No 2 overall.
+Shortstop Noelvi Marte has moved to No. 8 on that list while right-handed pitcher George Kirby is knocking on the Top 10 at No. 11.
+Right-handed pitcher Emerson Hancock is ranked No. 50 in the top 100.

-The Rays, who were the No. 1 team in the preseason rankings, dropped to seventh after graduating their top four prospects: shortstop Wander Franco, the top prospect in all of baseball, outfielder Randy Arozarena, who was the team’s postseason hero, right-handed pitcher Luis Patiño and lefty Shane McClanahan.
+The Rays, the No. 1 team in the preseason rankings, dropped to seventh after graduating their top four prospects: shortstop Wander Franco, the top prospect in all of baseball, outfielder Randy Arozarena, who was the team’s postseason hero, right-handed pitcher Luis Patiño and lefty Shane McClanahan.

-Back in late January of 2018, the Mariners were ranked 30th out of 30 teams in Baseball America’s organizational rankings.
+In late January of 2018, the Mariners were ranked 30th out of 30 teams in Baseball America’s organizational rankings.

 At the time, general manager Jerry Dipoto and director of player development Andy McKay downplayed the “third-party rankings.”